NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1a_intro_aop_gee.md

 ## AOP GEE Data Availability

-Since we are adding AOP data to GEE on a rolling basis, the first thing you may want to do after reading in the image collections is to see what datasets are currently available on GEE.
+Since we are adding AOP data to GEE on a rolling basis, the first thing you may want to do after reading in the image collections is to determine which datasets are currently available on GEE.
 A quick way to do this is shown below:

 ```javascript
 // list all available images in the NEON Surface Directional Reflectance Image Collection: